A Comparative Evaluation: Bipolar Disorder Vs. Schizophrenia

 Differences in brain chemistry are thought to be primary biological causes of these conditions.
 According to the National Institute of Mental Health, abnormalities in the function and structure of certain brain regions contribute to the development of both bipolar disorder and schizophrenia

 Additionally, racial disparities in the prevalence of both bipolar disorder and schizophrenia have been identified.
-In a study involving Asian, Latino, and Caucasian patients receiving treatment at Stanford University, data pointed to higher rates of bipolar I disorder in Asian and Latino individuals than Caucasian patients.
+In a study involving Asian, Latino, and Caucasian patients receiving treatment at Stanford University, details pointed to higher rates of bipolar I disorder in Asian and Latino individuals than Caucasian patients.
 Researchers in another study found that psychotic disorders are diagnosed at rates three to four times higher among Black and Latino populations.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.